A mezcal pocket guide

 - Distillation

 At the end of the fermentation process, the cooked musts are transferred to an alembic to be distilled in clay pots or special equipment made of copper.
-These containers are carefully heated, evaporated, and condensed as specific chemical standards must be met to avoid modifying its taste.
+These containers are carefully heated, evaporated, and condensed as specific chemical standards must be met to avoid modifying their taste.

 - Bottling

-Before bottling, the product is graded through various methods, among which confirming the regulation in alcoholic concentration remains between 36 and 55%, which indicates its designation of origin.
+Before bottling, the product is graded through various methods, among which confirm the regulation in alcoholic concentration remains between 36 and 55%, which indicates its designation of origin.
 Once this procedure is completed, the product is then ready to be bottled.

 2 Comments